 Gentleman Jack jumps feet first into Lister’s life story, circa 1832, as she returns to Shipden Hall, her ancestral home in Halifax, Yorkshire, bent but unbroken by yet another female lover’s decision to marry a man.
 Actress Suranne Jones tears up the screen as bold, charismatic Anne Lister.
 With a wink and nod to the camera, she lets nothing stand in her way as she throws her family (sister, elderly aunt and father) and servants, tenant farmers and neighbors into a tailspin when she sets various progressive protocols in motion as Shipden’s headstrong heir.

 She threatens to modernize stuffy Shipden Hall, adding fanciful outbuildings and lush, park-inspired landscapes to the estate grounds.
 She demands overdue rent from lax tenant farmers, and haggles smartly with local coal magnates over title to her estate’s rich coal deposits.
-All this, she hopes, will set the stage for a new, more permanent local romantic conquest… the seduction and, yes, a hoped for church blessed union with the shy, sheltered young heiress, Ann Walker (Sophie Rundle), next door.
+All this, she hopes, will set the stage for a new, more permanent local romantic conquest… the seduction and, yes, a hoped for church sanctified union with the shy, sheltered young heiress, Ann Walker (Sophie Rundle), next door.

 Anne Lister was determined to buck the status quo and live true to her God-given nature, which she apparently paraded confidently in public and enjoyed in the bedroom.
 She would never consider marrying a man, not even under societal pressure for convenience or financial gain.
 Instead, she set her romantic and financial sights on women like young heiress Ann Walker.